OWF/owf2013/pages/en/partners/index.md

 <a name="smile"><a href="http://www.smile.fr/" target="_blank"><img src="/static/pictures/page sponsor et organisateurs/smile_sponsor page.png" width="400" alt="Smile"></a></a>

-In business since 1991, **Smile** is the first European integrator of open source solutions.
-Multi-specialist with a large range of 18 offers, Smile deploys the best open source solutions in the market in a variety of domains such as: content management, portals, ERP, business intelligence, CRM, ECM, e-Commerce, as well as systems and infrastructure.
+**Smile** is the number one open source integrator in France and Europe.
+With experts in a wide range of Open source products, components and frameworks, Smile has over twenty years of experience in implementing high-performance platforms, completing turnkey projects and providing tailored expert advice.

+Websites, business portals, e-commerce, social networks, mobility, document management, ERP or infrastructure, Smile is at the forefront of open source.
+Smile surveys competitors, invests in R&D and shares its knowledge through the creating of over 25 white papers, which are a reference for each specialist area they cover.

+Smile supports its customers in implementing open source solutions by offering a wide range of services: consulting, ergonomics, graphic design, editorial advice, SEO, development and project management, training, third party application maintenance and open source support and hosting.

-Smile has a turnover of over 37.1 M€ in 2011, and a staff of 600 in Europe, working at 16 agencies, in Paris, Lyon, Nantes, Lille, Bordeaux, Montpellier, Marseille, Grenoble (France), Amsterdam, Utrecht and Brussels (Netherlands), Barcelona (Spain), Kiev and Kharkov (Ukraine), Geneva (Switzerland) and Casablanca (Morocco).
+In 2012 Smile experienced a 24% increase in turnover, achieving 45.8M Euros.
+The company employs over 700 employees, in 17 agencies, in 8 countries: Paris, Lyon, Nantes, Bordeaux, Montpellier, Marseille, Lille, Grenoble (France), Barcelona, Madrid (Spain), and Kiev (Ukraine), Geneva (Switzerland), Casablanca (Morocco), Amsterdam and Utrecht (Netherlands), Brussels (Belgium) and Abidjan (Ivory Coast).

+For more information: www.smile.fr – www.smile-oss.com

 ###Silver Sponsors